huderlem/poryscript/README.md

   Finally you can execute it in your `pokeemerald/` directory by running `./convert_inc.sh` or `bash convert_inc.sh` in the console.
 This script will iterate through all your `data/map/` directories and convert the `scripts.inc` files into `scripts.pory` files by adding a `raw` tag around the old scripts. `convert_inc.sh` will skip over any directories that already have `scripts.pory` files in them, so that it will not overwrite any maps that you have already switched over to Poryscript.
 </details>

+## Using Poryscript in Your Favorite IDE or Text Editor <a id='extensions'></a>

+For VS Code, you can install the [Poryscript extension](https://marketplace.visualstudio.com/items?itemName=karathan.poryscript), which provides quality-of-life improvements such as autocomplete, syntax highlighting, and error diagnostics.

+For other editors with [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) support (e.g. emacs, neovim, lapce, zed, helix, etc.), some Poryscript bindings are supported here: https://github.com/Elsie19/treesitter-poryscript

 # Poryscript Syntax (How to Write Scripts)